approveme/signature-fluent-contract-forms-add-on/readme.txt

  Now, whenever you fill out this WPForm, your contract will be automatically generated with the custom terms from your WP Form submission and then a signer invitation email will be sent to the signer email address that was given in the WP Form submission.

-*Additional benefits of ApproveMe’s WP eSign Plugin and this for Fluent Forms Signature Add-On is that you are able to instantly create a legal contract for your clients to sign depending on their form information from a WPForm.*
+*Additional benefits of ApproveMe’s WP eSign Plugin and this for Electronic Signature Add-on for Fluent Forms is that you are able to instantly create a legal contract for your clients to sign depending on their form information from a WPForm.*

 **And that’s just the beginning.
 When a client signs…**